anniedotexe/Craigslist-Redesign/README.md

-# Craigslist-Redesign
+# Craigslist Redesign
-CS 2450 Prototype a partial redesign of an interface with bad usability aspects
+Prototype a partial redesign of an interface with bad usability aspects